 I have always aspired to work for an organization with a powerful vision and a meaningful purpose — one that aligns with my values.
 At one point in my career, I was actively seeking a job change and had offers from three companies.
 I chose to join a leading MNC in the hygiene industry.
 My decision was solely because of the company’s purpose.
 It was compelling, clear, and deeply resonated with my purpose, far from the toxic reality it would later become.

 I was excited about working there and thoroughly enjoyed my time in the role.
 Initially, the culture and decision-making processes were closely aligned with the company’s vision.
-I was able to live that vision fully, and it brought me a deep sense of contentment.
+I was able to live that vision entirely, and it brought me a deep sense of contentment.
 However, over time, with some crucial changes in leadership, the management seemed to drift away from that purpose.
 The culture began to deteriorate, and daily work turned increasingly frustrating.

 Each interaction, meeting, review, and decision began to feel like a battlefield.
 The focus shifted entirely toward generating sales and acquiring business at any cost.
 Leadership and management were no longer thoughtful and deliberate; they became increasingly impulsive and reactive.
 Respect, care, and emotional safety — once hallmarks of the company — eroded rapidly and were reduced to a cipher.

 Consequently, the company-wide environment became defined by ego battles, power struggles, gossip, exclusion, and deep-seated toxicity.
 It led to a significant emotional drain, psychological insecurity, and a palpable decline in productivity.
-But the hardest part was not navigating the politics & negativity — it was staying true to myself and remaining focused on the goals I had set for my career.
+But the most challenging part was not navigating the politics & negativity — it was staying true to myself and remaining focused on the goals I had set for my career.

 In this blog, we will explore: